TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

+When running against remote gnosis server, our app does not send in the --client parameter
+    You have to start the server with --client gnosis The server does not accept that value

+If the folder does not exist, don't create the index, which already works -- except -- it creates the folder
+    chifra scrape --chain shit reports no such folder shit but also creates the folder so the next time you run it's there

 ADD CHAIN TO META DATA
 MAKE SURE chifra explore --chain works with different block explorers WE SHOULD CREATE A STRUCTURE CALLED opts.Chain.Configs that then allows opts.Chain.Configs[tool][settings][key]